-This page will help you translate some of the relevant terms between English, German, French, Italian and Spanish.
+This page will help you translate some of the relevant terms between English, French, German, Italian Latin and Spanish.
 Elsevier’s Dictionary of the Printing and Allied Industries has been published in two editions of which I have the 1967 which I find of great assistance.

 I’m grateful to Joachim of the excellent Bibliothekspostkarten website for help with some of the German terms in this page.